mini-kep/parcer-template/README.md

 ```

+Querying full dataset each time we want up update is a burden on the original API sources.
-Individual parsers can return datapoints from a specific date to present:
+Thus, individual parsers can return datapoints from a specific date to present:

 ```python
 from runner import CBR_USD